afishhh/subrandr/README.md

 > FreeType (or HarfBuzz) returns ANY kind of error.
 This will be improved in the future, but due to the
 > experimental nature of the library it's not currently high on the priority list.

-The library performs all rendering on the CPU and renders to a BGRA8888 bitmap the size of your viewport.
+Although a wgpu based rasterizer is present in subrandr, it is currently not exposed via the C API due to the complexity of integrating with external instances of graphics APIs.
+You must use `sbr_renderer_render` which performs all rendering on the CPU and renders to a BGRA8888 bitmap the size of your viewport.

+In the future you should be able to pass in an initialized Vulkan or OpenGL context and render to a texture of your choice.

 ```c
 #include <stdio.h>